- 2 Bedrooms

 - Ask questions.
-You could need instructions for a fireplace, Television or jacuzzi.
-Call your home manager.
+You might need guidance for a fireplace, TV or spa tub.
+Get in touch with your home manager.
 They are there to assist.
 A quick phone call eliminates many head aches.

-- Enjoy your stay!
-Make sure you protect the owner (and your stuff!) by keeping the vacation home secured when you are away, just like you would at home.
+- Don't forget to protect the owner (and your stuff!) by keeping the vacation home secured when you are away, exactly like you would in your own home.

-- As soon as everything is out, perform a walk-through of the rental to make certain no damage occurred in the course of your remain.
-If you can, do this walk-out inspection with the property owner present.
-If the property manager is not available, you'll want to take photos of the property to record its condition.
+- As soon as your things are all out, perform a walk-through of the rental home to make sure that no property damage occurred during your stay.
+If at all possible, do this walk-out review with the property owner present.
+If the property manager is not available, make sure to take photos of the property to record its condition.

 Does everyone want to return next year?
-We hope this guide steered you to a great rental home.
-If not, you have gained useful experience that can help with your next search.
+Hopefully this guide steered you to a fantastic rental unit.
+Otherwise, you've acquired valuable experience that can help with the next search.